aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 ```

-If you want to grant access for invoking a specific version of Lambda function, you can use `fn.grantInovkeVersion(grantee, version)`
+If you want to grant access for invoking a specific version of Lambda function, you can use `fn.grantInvokeVersion(grantee, version)`

 ```ts
 declare const fn: lambda.Function;